HamedStack/HamedStack.Configuration.Database/README.md

 ## Refreshing Configuration

-- **Automatic Refresh:** If `ReloadConfigTime` is set, the library will automatically refresh configuration values from the database at the specified intervals.
+- **Automatic Refresh:** If `AutoReload` is set, the library will automatically refresh configuration values from the database at the specified intervals.
 - **Manual Refresh:** Call `DatabaseConfigurationSource.Reload();` to manually trigger a configuration reload at any time.